JacobHA/JacobHA.github.io/talks.markdown

 permalink: /talks/
 ---

-On this page, I'll list some recent (2022+) talks with some relevant materials (slides or video).
+On this page, I'll list some recent (2022+) and upcoming talks with some relevant materials (slides or video).

+## 2023
+- AAAI-2023: [Youtube Link][yt-link-aaai]

+- APS March Meeting 2023: [Pending...]

+- Physics Graduate Club: After March meeting, I'll be giving a mini-talk on the use of machine learning (and more specifically RL) in physics.
+One important source for this talk will be the work of [Kyle Mills](https://scholar.google.com/citations?user=bj4wnLYAAAAJ&hl=en).
+Additionally, [this work](https://proceedings.mlr.press/v145/gispen22a.html) by Gispen and Lamacraft will be of use.
+[Pending...]

 ## 2022
 - APS March Meeting 2022: [Youtube Link][yt-link]

 - Applied Physics PhD Oral Qualifying Exam: [slides][slides-link]

-- Graduate Physics Students Club: (based on similar ideas presented in ["The Mathematical Mechanic"][amzn-link] by Mark Levi)
+- Physics Graduate Club: (based on similar ideas presented in ["The Mathematical Mechanic"][amzn-link] by Mark Levi)
 <!-- Insert an image from assets but make it 50% smaller -->
 <!-- Add some empty space -->
 <br>